 Here are some Linux laptops you can buy right now:

-- Dell XPS 13 Ultrabook Developer Edition: This laptop is based on Dell’s well-reviewed XPS 13 ultrabook, which is basically the best Windows laptop you can buy right now, but the Developer Edition comes with Ubuntu Linux instead of Windows.
+- Dell XPS 13 Ultrabook Developer Edition: This laptop is based on Dell’s well-reviewed XPS 13 ultrabook, which is one of the best Windows laptops you can buy right now.
+The Developer Edition comes with Ubuntu Linux instead of Windows.
 It’s the product of Dell’s “Project Sputnik” designed to create a Linux laptop for developers.
-It’s a trustworthy brand and it’s what we use here at How-To Geek.
+It’s a trustworthy brand and we’ve been happy with our XPS 13 laptops here at How-To Geek.

 - System76 Laptops: System76 specializes in laptop, desktop, and server hardware with Ubuntu preinstalled.
-That’s all they do — System76’s laptops even have a Ubuntu logo on their “Super key” instead of the Windows logo you’ll find on most laptops.
+That’s all the company does—System76’s laptops even have a Ubuntu logo on their “Super key” instead of the Windows logo you’ll find on most laptops.
 System76 sells a variety of laptops, from a 14″ “UltraThin” up to a 17″ monster designed as the Linux equivalent of a powerful Windows gaming laptop.

-Note that we haven’t gotten our hands on any of these laptops ourselves, so we can’t necessarily recommend any of them.
+Note that we haven’t gotten our hands on most of these laptops ourselves—although we’ve happily used Dell XPS 13 Ultrabooks—so we can’t necessarily recommend any of them.
 You should look up reviews for the most recent versions of these devices to make your own decision.

 The Chromebook Option